Jack-Pettigrew/Fallen-Guys/README.md

 ## License

-This project is licensed under the MIT License - please see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License - please see [LICENSE](LICENSE) for details.